-We employ novel pulsed optical measurement techniques to directly monitor carrier generation, migration and dynamics in semiconducting polymer and mixed organic photovoltaic films.
+We employ novel pulsed optical measurement techniques to directly monitor carrier generation, migration and relaxation dynamics in semiconducting polymer and mixed organic/organometallic photovoltaic films.
 These studies are being conducted to measure (without contact) ultrafafast carrier dynamics in novel electronic photovoltaic materials being considered and developed for future solar cell, LED and energy capture applications.
-By applying UV-Visible excitation with time-dependent THz probe pulses, we are able to identify nanolayered materials and bulk organic mixtures that exhibit rapid exciton quenching and long-lived free carriers that could be amenable for high efficiency solar-to-electricity applications.
+By applying UV-Visible excitation with time delayed THz probe pulses, we are able to identify candidate nanolayered materials and bulk organic mixtures that exhibit rapid exciton quenching, thermal energy relaxation and long-lived free carriers that could be amenable for higher efficiency solar-to-electricity applications.

 Alternating nanolayered structure of Zinc Phthalocyanine and C60 for solar cell photovoltaic applications.
-Below, carrier decay dynamics measured with 400 nm excitation and THz probe pulses as a function of layer thickness is shown.
+Below, carrier decay dynamics measured with 400 nm excitation and THz probe pulses as a function of layer thickness.